COVID-19 Requirements for Visitors

-- Entering the courthouses: If you are entering the courthouse and there is a line, maintain social distance.
+- Entering the courthouses: If you are entering the courthouse and there is a line, maintain six feet of social distancing.
 Where there are markings on the ground establishing safe spacing, they are to be followed.

 - The social distancing rules are in effect in and around all Cobb County courthouses.
 Everyone shall maintain at least six feet distance from anyone else.
 However, fully vaccinated staff or members from the same household are exempt from the social distancing requirement.

 - Hand sanitizer stations are on every floor in the courthouses.
 Everyone is encouraged to use it frequently.

 - Restrooms are located on every floor and everyone is encouraged to wash hands frequently.

 - Courtrooms: There are limits on the number of people who may safely enter a courtroom to comply with the social distancing requirements.
 These limits vary depending on the size of the courtroom.
 If you anticipate that your case will require more people in attendance at your hearing than can safely fit into the courtroom, then notify the Assigned Judge's office sufficiently in advance of the hearing so that accommodations can be made for overflow.

 - In the courtrooms, observers and participants may sit in the gallery on the designated marked seats only.
 No one may approach the bench without the permission of the Assigned Judge.
 Everyone is encouraged to remain outside the courtroom until their case is called.
 Witnesses are encouraged to remain outside the courtroom until they are called.
 The witness will testify from the marked witness seat.

 - Except in jury trials and where directed otherwise by the Assigned Judge, exhibits should be made available in electronic format in advance of the hearing so that they are not passed back and forth between multiple people in the courtroom.
 Contact the Assigned Judge for instructions on exhibits and copies of their evidence protocols and procedures.